 In the Wei and Jin dynasties (220–420), apart from worshiping gods and ancestors, people began to entertain themselves.
 The customs of a family getting together to clean their house, having dinner, and staying up late on New Year’s Eve originated among common people.

 More Chinese New Year Activities: From the Tang to Qing Dynasties

 The prosperity of economies and cultures during the Tang, Song, and Qing dynasties accelerated the development of the Spring Festival.
 The customs during the festival became similar to those of modern times.

 Setting off firecrackers, visiting relatives and friends, and eating dumplings became important parts of the celebration.

 The function of the Spring Festival changed from a religious one to entertaining and social ones, more like that of today.

 Nowadays, many traditional activities are disappearing but new trends have been generated.
-CCTV (China Central Television) Spring Festival Gala, shopping online, WeChat red envelopes, and overseas travel make Chinese New Year more interesting and colorful.
+CCTV (China Central Television) Spring Festival Gala, shopping online, WeChat red envelopes, fireworks shows, and overseas travel make Chinese New Year more interesting and colorful.